saucelabs/elemental-next/frontend/docs/non-updated-tips/8-download-a-file-revisited/javascript.md

 ```

 Once we receive the response we check its header for the `content-type` and `content-length` to make sure the file is the correct type and not empty.

+To run the complete code example, type `mocha --timeout 30000 download-v2.spec.js`. `mocha` runs the test and it has a default timeout
+of 2 seconds, which is a little to short to open a browser and perform actions, therefore we increase the timeout a bit more.

 ## Expected Behavior